 Physical and Mental Health Benefits of Salah

-- Salah is the best mental, spiritual, and physical exercise, and maintaining it means maintaining a healthy body and a calm and stable psychological state.
+- Salah is a mental, spiritual, and physical exercise, and maintaining it means maintaining a healthy body and a calm and stable psychological state.
 Therefore, the most important characteristic of the pious after faith is prayer.

-- If you want to treat lower back and foot pain, you should pray and maintain it.
+- It can help decrease lower back and foot pain, you should pray and maintain it.
 Prayer is not just an act of worship to get closer to Allah to be successful in the afterlife, but it is also successful in this world, and it is better for the believer.

 - Prayer in Islam is a light and useful exercise for muscles and treats physical fatigue, weakness, and weakness that affect many people.

-- It is the best treatment for modern problems if accompanied by patience, as prayer and patience are effective treatments for many psychological disorders.
+- It is the tranquility for modern problems if accompanied by patience, as prayer and patience are effective for many psychological disorders.

-- In bowing and prostrating, there is a great benefit to blood vessels and improving blood circulation and the heart’s performance.
+- In bowing and prostrating, it can help blood vessels and improve blood circulation and the heart’s performance.
 The amazing thing is that these miraculous effects only appear with the maintenance of prayers, and hence we may realize why Allah commanded us to maintain prayer!

 - The movements of salah in Islam are diverse and comprehensive, helping to circulate blood well and deliver it to all parts of the body, especially the brain.
-The body’s bending during bowing and prostrating helps activate blood circulation.
 The most important thing about prayer is that it is a regular and continuous action that continues until the believer’s last moment of life.
-Prayer helps to treat fear, psychological disorders, and anxiety.
+Prayer can help to avoid fear, psychological disorders, and anxiety.